How to translate subtitles via projects in Smartcat

 Key Highlights

-Subtitle files open directly in the editor during the SLC stage.
+4. Subtitle files open directly in the Editor during the SLC stage.

-At the DTP stage, subtitle files are processed locally, similar to CAT files.
+5. At the DTP stage, subtitle files are processed locally, other file formats.